Artifitialleap-MBZUAI/Violence_Detection/README.md

 # VIOLENCE AND WEAPONIZED VIOLENCE DETECTION
+To do: Add paper link after
+Add pretrained models??
 # INTRODUCTION
 This repository introduces Salient Image, a method for Violence and Weaponized Violence Detection from Smart Surveillance Systems (CCTV).
 The following algorithms were employed for training and inference on the 5 by 3 and 3 by 2 versions of the Salient Image:
   - VGG16